ff0000-ad-tech/ad-velvet/README.md

 #### Slugs

-Slugs are codes used by your ad to identify different data states & request data from Velvet.
+Slugs are codes used by your ad to identify Velvet data.
 They correspond to:

 - Client
 - Locale